 Case Presentation

-Our patients are prescribed an oxygen concentrator to use at home.
-They are advised to sleep with oxygen (1.5-2 liters /min by nasal canula) only when there are one or more triggers such as increased anemia, stress, exertion/exhaustion, infection, increased sedation, alcohol ingestion, altitude (>2000ft), infection, cold environment, a feeling of being unwell etc. In the absence of triggers, they do not have to sleep with oxygen.
-All of our patients were able to abort a crisis by administering oxygen at the first sign of the crisis.
+Our patients were prescribed an oxygen concentrator to use at home.
+They were advised to sleep with oxygen (1.5-2 liters /min by nasal canula) only when there are one or more triggers such as increased anemia, stress, exertion/exhaustion, infection, increased sedation, alcohol ingestion, altitude (>2000ft), infection, cold environment, a feeling of being unwell etc. In the absence of triggers, they do not have to sleep with oxygen.
+All our patients were able to abort a crisis by administering oxygen at the first sign of the crisis.
 The only exceptions were when the crisis occurred outside the home or was induced by infection or hypothermia.

 Before our intervention, with provision of an oxygen concentrator for administration of oxygen before sleep, they had regular episodes of sickle cell crisis, on average one every two months, with hospitalizations about once every 3-6 months, despite being on hydroxyurea.
 During these crises, they experienced disabling pain scores of 10/10, requiring prolonged hospital admissions ranging from 3 days to 3 weeks.
 The prolonged hospital stays occurred with development of acute chest syndrome or other complications.

-After implementation of night time inhalational oxygen, pain crisis reduced in frequency to once every 6 months to 1 year.
+After implementation of nighttime inhalational oxygen, pain crisis reduced in frequency to once every 6 months to 1 year.
 Hospitalizations were reduced from once every 3-6 months to once every 3-5 years.
 Most of those few and far between hospitalizations were due to cold or infection.

 Cure – Bone Marrow Transplant and Gene Therapy

 There are now several curative options for sickle cell disease.
 The essence of these cures is to reduce sickle hemoglobin and provide increased oxygen capacity of the replacement hemoglobin.
-Two therapies LYFGENIA™ (lovotibeglogene autotemcel)[xx] [xxi] (https://www.bluebirdbio.com/-/media/bluebirdbio/Corporate%20COM/Files/Lyfgenia/LYFGENIA_Prescribing_Information.pdf) , also known as lovo-cel and CASGEVY (exagamglogene autotemcel) (https://www.drugs.com/newdrugs/fda-approves-lyfgenia-lovotibeglogene-autotemcel-patients-ages-12-older-sickle-cell-history-vaso-6158.htm) have recently been approved.
+Two therapies LYFGENIA™ (lovotibeglogene autotemcel)[xxxviii] [xxxix], also known as lovo-cel and CASGEVY (exagamglogene autotemcel)[xl] have recently been approved.

 Casgevy and Lyfgenia, cost $2.2 million and $3.1 million per patient, respectively for a course of treatment, which can take up to a year.
 The therapies require several other procedures — including chemotherapy prior to the treatments, which involve removing blood cells from a patient and modifying the DNA before re-introducing them in the body.
-The United States government has stated that it will negotiate an “outcomes-based agreement” with the companies, meaning the prices for treatments will be tied to whether the therapy improves health outcomes[xxii].
+The United States government has stated that it will negotiate an “outcomes-based agreement” with the companies, meaning the prices for treatments will be tied to whether the therapy improves health outcomes[xli].

 Conclusion: